mrfinnsmith/fjordle/readme.md

 ## Hints System

 - **First Letter Hint**: Reveals the first letter of the fjord name
+- **Satellite Images**: Aerial view of fjord for identification help
+- **Municipality Hint**: Shows which municipalities the fjord is located in
+- **County Hint**: Shows which counties the fjord is located in
+- **Measurements Hint**: Displays fjord length, width, and depth data
+- **Weather Hint**: Current weather conditions at the fjord location
 - **Hover Tooltip**: Hint button shows translated tooltip text
 - **Persistent State**: Hint usage saved per puzzle in localStorage
-- **Satellite Images**: Second hint type showing aerial view of fjord for identification help

 ## Onboarding System